-Our world-class neurology research and development organisation is pushing towards novel approaches for previously intractable neurodegenerative conditions such as Alzheimer’s disease.
+Biogen’s world-class neurology research and development organisation is pushing towards novel approaches for intractable neurodegenerative conditions such as Alzheimer’s disease.

-Alzheimer’s disease is a progressive neurological condition that impairs the thinking and independence of millions of people worldwide.1 More than half a million people in the United Kingdom are living with Alzheimer’s disease, with these numbers growing rapidly.2
+Alzheimer’s disease is a progressive neurological condition that impairs the thinking and independence of millions of people worldwide.1 More than half a million people in the United Kingdom are living with Alzheimer’s disease, and this figure is set to rise.2

-This disease destroys not only quality of life but also quantity – it is a leading cause of mortality.
+This disease not only impacts quality of life significantly - it is a leading cause of mortality.

 Alzheimer’s disease is usually diagnosed in people 65 and older, but it starts earlier with subtle neurological changes occurring years or even decades before symptoms appear.2